ajthor/socks/docs/guide/using_socks.rst

-In order to sample from a space, we can use the :py:func:`~gym_socks.sampling.sample.space_sampler` function, which randomly generates samples from a :py:obj:`gym.Space`.
+In order to sample from a space, we can use the :py:func:`~gym_socks.sampling.sample.space_sampler` function, which randomly generates samples from a :py:obj:`Space`.

 .. code-block:: python

-    from gym.spaces import Box
+    from gym_socks.envs.spaces import Box
     from gym_socks.sampling import space_sampler

     sample_space = Box(low=-1, high=1, shape(2,), dtype=float)